Mojo Jojo Lobo Morrison was a very good boy.

 Then the unexpected happened.
 My then boss needed to re-home his dog, and we said hello to Blue not long after we said goodbye to Mojo.

-A new anxiety rippled from reptile brain into my knotted stomach.
+A new anxiety rippled from my reptile brain into my knotted stomach.
 I’d shared Mojo on Instagram, even made him an Instagram of his own like a true millennial dog mom.

 How was I supposed to a) explain the fact that we no longer had Mojo and b) introduce Blue?
 Would people think I was an animal hater who saw dogs as disposable?